-Multiple exposures can have a magnified effect greater than the individual chemical effects added together.
+Multiple exposures can have a magnified affect greater than the individual chemical effects when added together.
 This is called a synergistic effect, or synergistic toxicity.

 When you go to the doctor, they always ask what other medications you are taking.
 That’s because your doctor knows that chemicals can interact and become more intense, or less effective depending on what other drugs you are exposed to.
 So when you think about the spray drift of the weed killer, combined with the neighbors spraying for termites and ants – the combination of these chemicals will react in ways that can be very harmful when the exposures occur together.